Step-by-Step Guide for School Bus Electrification

 Your detailed guide to the things to know, steps to take, stakeholders to consult, and questions to ask for a successful and equitable transition to electric school buses.

-This Step-by-Step Guide for School Bus Electrification identifies common steps for electrifying a school bus fleet and how to center equity in that process.
+This Step-by-Step Guide for School Bus Electrification identifies common steps for electrifying your school bus fleet and how to center equity in that process.
 School district staff can use this guide to orient themselves and other district stakeholders on the process of planning for and deploying electric school buses and to identify resources for each step along the way.

 The transition to electric school buses typically follows a general roadmap and can take around two years of planning before the first buses hit the road with full fleet transition spanning additional years depending upon the size of the fleet and the pace of the transition.